SolvedByMac/SolvedByMac/README.md

-# Hi, I'm Macdonald — welcome to my GitHub!
+# Hi, I'm Macdonald, welcome to my GitHub!

 * 🎓 BSc Computer Science student at Aston University
 * 💻 Aspiring Software Developer with a focus on Python, Java, and full-stack development